 The fan scene in Austria is a tough one to characterise on the whole.
-Football unsurprisingly plays second fiddle to winter sports in the Alpine republic, but nonetheless there is a great history of football culture in Austria and a number of committed fans - for better or worse!
+Football unsurprisingly plays second fiddle to winter sports in the Alpine republic, but nonetheless there is a history of football fan culture in Austria and a number of committed fans - for better or worse!

 Some chequered club histories help to explain the rather fractured fan scene, with many clubs being formed historically from a merger of two or more sports clubs (something which is also quite common in Germany).
 This brings with it a mixture of club colours and logos, as well as a fusion of the political and societal roles that those sports clubs once filled, which leaves many clubs with a history less linear than the ones we might be used to in England.
 Over time, certain clubs have been known to represent communities such as Austrian Jews, high-society, working classes and even right-wing movements, with some fan groups being banned from their own stadiums only to reappear under another guise and mix up the messages of what they actually represent.
 Tracing which club represents which community is therefore not a straightforward or clearly defined process in Austria!

 Talking of the other big sides, you might remember Rapid Vienna from their 90s European exploits.
-They’re the only team to regularly pull in over 20,000 fans on a home match day (as opposed to around 9,000 on average for Salzburg) and the Green and Whites enjoy a fierce rivalry with Austria Vienna, the team clad in purple hailing from the south of the city.
+One of the Classic Club Names of European football, they’re the only team to regularly pull in over 20,000 fans on a home match day (as opposed to around 9,000 on average for Salzburg) and the Green and Whites enjoy a fierce rivalry with Austria Vienna, the team clad in purple hailing from the south of the city.
 With four meetings in most seasons, theirs is one of the most commonly played derbies in European football, but that doesn’t ease the tension, far from it.
 Both clubs regularly have flare ups of trouble between their sizeable groups of Ultras, and when you add in friendships with other Ultra groups from clubs in Slovakia and further afield, there’s always something to watch out for on derby day.
 A huge herd of Rapid fans were controversially penned in and detained by police en route to an away derby last year, whilst Austria fan groups invaded public transport lines to block people on their way to Rapid’s Allianz Stadium recently, too.
 It’s also not a great idea to casually sport a purple or green shirt in the “wrong” part of the city unless you’re asking for at least some passing comments.

 Elsewhere there are fallen giants like GAK from Austria’s second city, Graz.
 GAK actually beat Liverpool (in the 1st leg) of a Champions League qualifier at Anfield in 2004 (the same campaign in which Liverpool went on to lift the trophy in Istanbul no less), but like so many clubs in Austria their time at the top was cut short by financial disaster.
 With the club strapped for cash they ended up in the lower leagues, and are still fighting back through the divisions, currently residing in the lower half of the second tier.
 GAK are one of only a handful of clubs in the 2nd league who can bring in crowds of over 1000, with one of the others being Wacker Innsbruck who share a similar tale of successes followed by financial woe, plus numerous names and identities over the years.
 Even smaller Bundesliga sides such as WSG Tirol, St. Pölten or Admira can struggle to get more than a few thousand through the gates on a weekend, with the league itself aiming to bring average gates up to 10,000 all round.
 For now that remains a pipe dream, with only Rapid, Austria, Sturm Graz, and Salzburg anywhere near five-figure crowds (with LASK a potential exception as they’ve sold out their miniature 6,000 capacity stadium for much of the last few seasons, and will probably have a great deal more fans when their new stadium is complete).